csc-training/csc-env-eff/_hands-on/singularity/singularity-tutorial_part1.md

     module load nano   # The computing node does not have nano by default nano test.sh
     ```
-2. Copy the following contents into the file.
-    - Change "project_xxxx" to the correct project name.
+2. Copy the following contents into the file and change "project_XXXX" to the correct project name:
     ```bash
     #!/bin/bash
     #SBATCH --job-name=test           # Name of the job visible in the queue.
-    #SBATCH --account=project_xxxx    # Choose the billing project.
+    #SBATCH --account=project_XXXX    # Choose the billing project.
 Has to be defined!
     #SBATCH --partition=test          # Job queues: test, interactive, small, large, longrun, hugemem, hugemem_longrun
     #SBATCH --time=00:01:00           # Maximum duration of the job.
 Max: depends of the partition.
     #SBATCH --mem=1G                  # How much RAM is reserved for job per node.